csebe/anchors_redactor_plugin/README.md

 # anchors_redactor_plugin
 Redactor plugin to create anchors inside the edited text (version 10 of Redactor and tested on Concrete5.7.4RC2).

 Please follow the INSTALL to add/register/enable the plugin in C5.
 Then, a new button having an anchor on it, should appear in Redactor.
-See attached screenshots too.
+See screenshots [here](/issues/1)

 Usage/Features:
 - calculates anchor names from the selected text (if any text is selected), in the format of url slugs